8 Signs of Fleas in Bed and How to Get Rid of Them | A Complete Guide

 Fleas are not only nuisance pests at home.
 Most of them may also be carrying pathogens that can cause fleaborne diseases such as plague and murine typhus.

 This is why you should get rid of them as soon as possible.
-To help you, here are some effective ways on how to kill fleas in bed and on your pet cats and dogs.
+To help you, here are some effective ways how to kill fleas in bed and on your pet cats and dogs.

 1. Vacuum your bed sheet thoroughly.
 You might also want to vacuum the areas where your pets rest and sleep.
 Seal the used vacuum bags and throw them away.

-4. Spot clean your mattresses.
+4. Spot-clean your mattresses.
 Garment steamers such as Electrolux Portable Handheld Garment & Fabric Steamer not only kill fleas but bed bugs, too.

 5. To kill flea eggs and larvae, use an insect growth regulator (IGR) such as ZOECON Gentrol Insect Growth Regulator .
 Note, however, that these products don’t kill adult fleas.
 For best results, mix it with a mild insecticide.